Louisiana Iris [Loo-ee-see-AN-uh, EYE-ris] belongs to the family of Iridaceae and is a native to the United States.

 - Iris Nelsonii (I. Nelsonii)

-These Louisiana Irises come in a variety of different colors, mostly due to natural hybridization among the species and commercial breeding.
+These Louisiana Iris varieties come in a range of different colors, mostly due to natural hybridization among the species and commercial breeding.

 The common names for Louisiana Iris plants include: